NackTwo/ME106FinalProject/README.md

 Aim of the project is to create an autonomous smart water dispenser that detects the presence of a vessel and fills it up to a user-specified amount.

+Program is written in MicroPython for the Raspberry Pi Pico on the Thonny IDE.

 The project uses the following components to achieve this:

 * Raspberry Pi Pico Microcontroller